The landscape of work as we know it is shifting. Today, it’s about people rather than processes.

 Finding the time to increase employee engagement initiatives is a struggle for retail HR teams.
 So putting systems in place to reduce paperwork, stay audit-ready, and easily connect on a virtual level with workers all over the world are vital to building engagement and connection across both corporate and store locations.

-Employee Theft and Misconduct
+Challenge 6: Employee Theft and Misconduct

 The retail industry hires many part-time and temporary workers.
 The transient nature of the retail business makes it easier for employees to steal products.
 In fact, according to a National Retail Federation survey, 30 percent of retail shrink is the result of internal theft by employees.